roberttidey/RPi_Cam_Web_Interface/README.md

 create folders.
 All thumbnails are still shown together in preview but link through to wherever the file is.
 Do not use '@' in folder or filenames.
 Empty subfolders are deleted.
+Schedule now has an all day override and doesn't need to be started and stopped after saving